kvksolutions/patchman/README.md

 Patchman
 ========

-Proof of Concept Chef cookbook to impliment a patch management strategy for Linux systems.
+Linux patch management system.
+Used to configure and manage OS package updates on Ubuntu and RedHat family OS's.

 This recipe is designed around the assumption of a two stage (test/prod) weekly patching strategy.
 It is not the best for every situation but I think its a good middle ground for general use.

-Currently designed to work with Debian and Redhat family of Linux OS's Only.
+Currently only designed to work with Debian and Redhat family of Linux OS's.

 RHEL/CentOS
 ----------------